kztomita/c-url-parser/README.md

 But it returns an error (EINVAL) in some cases.

+- URL contains control code(0x00-0x1f, 0x7f).
-- The host contains space, \r or \n.
+- The hostname contains space.
 - The port number contains non-numeric characters.
 - The port number is out of range.